relsqui/frpg-kabobs/README.md

 ## Trade Policies

 * `always`: buys or sells if possible, regardless of the price.
-* `under_####`/`over_####`: buys or sells at that price threshold.
+* `under_####`/`over_####`: buys or sells above or below that price threshold.
 * `lte_####`/`gte_####`: as above, but also buys or sells at the exact threshold (less/greater-than-or-equal).
-* `any_profit`: sells when the price is over the last price the investor bought at.
+* `any_profit`: sells when the price is more than the price the investor bought kabobs at.
 * `profit_###`: sells when the profit per kabob would be at least that amount.

-You can add trade policies to test by adding to the `buy_policies` and `sell_policies` dictionaries.
+You can add trade policies to test by adding to the `buy_policies` and `sell_policies` sections.
 The structure is this:

-* Buy policies: `*name* = lambda price: *expression*`
+ Buy policies: `NAME = lambda price: EXPRESSION`
-* Sell policies: `*name* = lambda price, bought_at: *expression*`
+ Sell policies: `NAME = lambda price, bought_at: EXPRESSION`

-Where `*name*` is the description that will show up in the table and `*expression* ` is a python expression that evaluates to `True` if the policy says to trade and `False` otherwise.
+Where `NAME` is the description that will show up in the table and `EXPRESSION` is a python expression that evaluates to `True` if the policy says to trade and `False` otherwise.
 The expressions can include the variable `price` to mean the current kabob price, and sell policies can include `bought_at` to mean the price at which the currently-held kabobs were bought.
 See the existing policies for examples.

 ## So how much silver can I make?

 If the simulation were exactly accurate (which I have no reason to believe is the case), you could estimate your daily average profit like this: find the row for the strategy you use, and multiply the profit number by your inventory capacity and the number of hours in a day when you will check the price.
 (Hours you don't even consider trading effectively don't exist for this purpose.)

-For example: I plan to buy under 10k and sell over 10k, so the estimated profit per kabob per hour is 153.
-If my inventory size is 500 and I have time to check the price four times a day, 153 * 500 * 4 = 306,000 estimated average profit.
+For example: I plan to buy under 10k and sell over 10k, so the estimated profit per kabob per hour is about 140.
+If my inventory size is 500 and I have time to check the price four times a day, 140 * 500 * 4 = 280,000 estimated average profit.

 It's very important that this is an *average*.
 The real number has a 50/50 chance to be lower or higher on any given day.
-This math is for estimating long-term profits; the longer you trade and the more often you check the price, the better the overall outcome will be.
+The longer you trade and the more often you check prices, the better your results will be.
+Nevertheless, don't use this estimate to plan your spending, use it to compare the value of kabob trading to other ways you could use your silver.

-## No math please, just advice

-Buy under 10,000.
-Sell over 10,000.
-Check prices as often as convenient.
-Don't overthink it. :)